sergiopaglialunga/CI-CD-with-Jenkins/app/README.md

 ### Blog

-``localhost:3000/posts`` to access the MongoDB database
+``localhost:3000/posts``

 This page displays a logo and 100 randomly generated blog posts.
 The posts are generated during the seeding step.

-This page and the seeding is only accessible when a database is available and the DB_HOST environment variable has been set with its location.
+This page and the seeding is only accessible when a database is available and the DB_HOST environment variable has been set with it's location.

 ### A fibonacci number generator

 ``localhost:3000/fibonacci/{index}``

 This page has be implemented poorly on purpose to produce a slow running function.
 This can be used for performance testing and crash recovery testing.